-Malaga boasts good infrastructure, top-class cuisine and fabulous architecture, rooted in Moorish and Roman times.
+Malaga boasts good infrastructure, top-class cuisine and fabulous architecture rooted in Moorish and Roman times.

 If you are into apartment living – check out the old town centre.
 There are quite a few refurbished properties there – great apartments with high ceilings and lovely windows.

 These are the areas where typical suburban houses and flats can be found.
 These are also the areas preferred by expat families with children.

 La Malagueta is one of the firm favourites with many expats for its great schools, peaceful atmosphere, all the amenities on the doorstep and a beach nearby.

-It is not as vibrant either, but it is a brilliant coastal city with all the necessary facilities and great weather that can easily become a fantastic home both for retirees or working families.
+It is not as vibrant either, but it is a brilliant coastal city with all the necessary facilities and great weather that can easily become a fantastic home both for retirees and working families.

-Gastronomically Marbella is a paradise where every place be it a small café or a Michelin starred restaurant, serves exceptionally good food.
+Gastronomically, Marbella is a paradise where every place be it a small café or a Michelin-starred restaurant, serves exceptionally good food.

-Those who plan to stay for a long time rarely bother to send their children to international schools as the Spanish schools are generally very good, free and offer more opportunities for integration.
+Those who plan to stay for a long time rarely bother to send their children to international schools as the Spanish schools are generally very good, free, and offer more opportunities for integration.

-However, if your stay is going to be short or you would like your children to follow an international curriculum, or simply worry that your older children will be struggling with Spanish, there are excellent international schools in Marbella including Swans school, Aloha College, Calpe School and Mayfair Academy.
+However, if your stay is going to be short, or you would like your children to follow an international curriculum, or simply worry that your older children will be struggling with Spanish, there are excellent international schools in Marbella, including Swans School, Aloha College, Calpe School, and Mayfair Academy.

-There are scores of agencies and businesses specially catering for the needs of foreign retirees, hospitals and other healthcare facilities are really good.
+There are scores of agencies and businesses specially catering to the needs of foreign retirees, and hospitals and other healthcare facilities are really good.

-There are plenty of locations to choose from in Marbella, the main ones being San Pedro, Puerto Banus, Nueva Andalucia, Golden Mile, Town Centre and East Marbella.
+There are plenty of locations to choose from in Marbella, the main ones being San Pedro, Puerto Banus, Nueva Andalucia, Golden Mile, Town Centre, and East Marbella.

-Almost every district in Marbella enjoys scenic views of the mountains that frame the city on the north, every district has something special to offer, too.
+Almost every district in Marbella enjoys scenic views of the mountains that frame the city on the north; every district has something special to offer, too.

 The old town is delightfully lively, full of little quirky shops and galleries.

-It also houses Puerto Banús marina – a spectacular display of extremely expensive yachts.
+It also houses the Puerto Banús marina – a spectacular display of extremely expensive yachts.
 The marina is lined with elegant boutiques and bars.

-Puerto Banus, a relatively new development 10 km away from the central Marbella, was designed and built in 1970 as a luxury marina and shopping area.
+Puerto Banus, a relatively new development 10 km away from central Marbella, was designed and built in 1970 as a luxury marina and shopping area.